anabilandzic/anabilandzic.github.io/README.md

 # anabilandzic.github.io
 Personal website

 This is simple bootstrap static website.
-Do not edit any of html file but instead associated mustache files.
+Do not edit any of html files but instead associated mustache files.

 To change bootstrap parameters edit `scss/custom.scss`